cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 [PVS-Studio](http://www.viva64.com/en/pvs-studio/) is a tool for bug detection in the source code of programs, written in C, C++ and C#.
 It is free for personal academic projects, open source non-commercial projects and independent projects of individual developers.
 It works in Windows and Linux environment.

 ### Cppcheck
 [Cppcheck](http://cppcheck.sourceforge.net/) is free and open source.
 It strives for 0 false positives and does a good job at it.
+Therefore all warnings should be enabled: `--enable=all`

+Notes:

-Therefore all warnings should be enabled: `--enable=all`.
-For correct work it requires well formed path for headers, so before usage don't forget pass: `--check-config`.
-If you try to found unused functions don't use `-j` with more than 1.
-Remember to add `--force` for code with a lot number of `#ifdef` if you need check all of them.
+ * For correct work it requires well formed path for headers, so before usage don't forget to pass: `--check-config`.
+ * Finding unused headers does not work with `-j` more than 1.
+ * Remember to add `--force` for code with a lot number of `#ifdef` if you need check all of them.

 ### Clang's Static Analyzer